gyxxc/gyxxc/README.md

 - 👋 Hi, I’m @gyxxc from Nanjing, Jiangsu, China
 - 👀 I’m interested in maths and coding
 - 🌱 I’m currently learning Signals&Systems
-- 💞️ I’m looking to collaborate on Matlab and FPGA
+- 💞️ I’m looking for cooperators on Matlab and FPGA
 - 📫 How to reach me ...My mail addresses: ydfx415@gmail.com/ ydfx4_15@163.com

 <!---